sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 8	                 8                     6	                 5
 6	                 5                     5	                 3

-Table: (\#tab:formath2) Data Format Suitable for the "Human Eye" with More than One Factor.
+Table: (\#tab:formath2) Data format suitable for the "human eye" with more than one factor.

 Value  Group  Condition